Code-Institute-Submissions/Pyleks-milestone4/README.md

 2. Filling out all the Keys, please see below for key name + where to be found.

 <strong>Stripe Public Key</strong>
 Variable = STRIPE_PUBLIC_KEY
-1. To get your key, visit: https://dashboard.stripe.com/test/dashboard
+1. To get your key, visit: https://dashboard.stripe.com/test/dashboard.
-2. Click Get your test API keys
+2. Click Get your test API keys.
 3. Copy the publishable Key.
 4. Make a format the following.
 ``STRIPE_PUBLIC_KEY=key`` and save inside .env

 <strong>Stripe Secret Key</strong>
 Variable = STRIPE_SECRET_KEY
-1. Follow the same guide as above, just copy the secret key into the .env file ``STRIPE_SECRET_KEY=key`` and save inside .env
+1. Follow the same guide as above, just copy the secret key into the .env file.
+``STRIPE_SECRET_KEY=key`` and save inside .env

 <strong>Secret_key</strong>
 To generate Django secret key, Google "Django Secret Key generator"